seancorfield/seancorfield.github.io/content/md/posts/2023/08/31/long-term-funding-4.md

 I mentioned in the previous update that my mother was back in hospital and not doing too well.
 She passed away on my birthday, July 7th, and much of my energy for the rest of the month was focused on that.
+Her funeral service was July 26th.
 She would have been 90 this coming December.